MelissaPabst/SavvyDAPython/Week3/Class1.md

 A good practice is to examine our data before converting it so we can prevent yucky stuff from ending up in our dataframe.
 There are ways to fix it once the dataframe was created, but there are a multitude of parameters to consider before even converting to a dataframe.

+Other common parameters to consider are as follows:

+**header**: Tells pandas if your file contains column names.

+**sep**: Used when the delimiter of your file is something other than a comma.

+**usecols**: Tells pandas to read only a certain column or set of columns.

+Practice with these to see how beneficial they can be.
+We will definitely be using them.

 ## Inspecting a DataFrame Object

 I snagged a larger CSV file from [SpatialKey](https://support.spatialkey.com/spatialkey-sample-csv-data/) that contains data from Sacremento real estate transactions.